HowlingWerewolf/SpringMVC_IMS/README.md

     Please run the createPG_db.sql file to create to proper user, schema and table.

   Also make sure, that you installed Tomcat application server.
 I used version 8.5.9.

+  Logging folder is under 'c:/temp', please create that folder.
+Logging provided by commons-logging, DEBUG, ERROR levels are separated to the debug.log and error.log.

   In order to use selenium, install it to Firefox, then create 'c:/selenium' folder.